 The PCMH Program is designed to empower Pediatricians and/or their Care Management Team(s) with the tools and data to effectively manage the care of their members without placing a technology burden on the practice.
-The PCMH online iCentric System is available via CareFirst's provider website.
+The PCMH Searchlight System is available via CareFirst's provider website.
+Member level detail is available in the Care Management Platform, Guiding Care via the PCP's Director of Regional Care Management.

 To access the CareFirst Provider Portal, a valid User ID/Password is required, in addition to a computer meeting standard internet access with a current browser.
+Please contact CareFirst Help Desk (410-998-6400) or ProviderCFDAccess@carefirst.com for additional assistance.